lr98524/ITP-DOCKER-REPO/README.md

    docker compose up -d;
     ```
 3. Visit the hompage by going to [localhost:8089](http://localhost:8089) in the browser.
-4. Click the link you find on the hompage.
+4. Click the links you find on the hompage.
 You should see the PHP info with some purple coloring.
 5. To down the compose stack.
     ```bash